MCGenEdNet/MCGenEdNet.github.io/_pages/terms.md

 ## Benefits

-Fellows will receive a stipend that will cover the relocation costs and the local living expenses (the stipends are cost-of-living adjusted, $23.5k/6 months for U. Cincinnati and $27.5k/6 months for UC Berkeley campus).
+Fellows will receive a stipend that will cover the relocation costs and the local living expenses (the stipends are cost-of-living adjusted, $23.5k/6 months for U. Cincinnati and $27.5k/6 months for Stanford campus).
 Partial/additional support by their home institution is allowed, but not required.
 The host institute will provide office space and a working environment to collaborate on the selected project, with the fellows fully integrated in the activities of the respective groups.

 ## Selection